 I’m Courtenay (she/her), a Health at Every Size® advocate and Non-Diet Registered Dietitian

 I received my Bachelor of Science in Nutrition with Honours from Acadia University and completed my dietetic internship in Truro, Nova Scotia.
 I started practicing as a clinical dietitian in Calgary, Alberta working in long term care.
 I then transitioned to work in a hospital with both inpatients and outpatients.
-I have experience in working with patients living with health conditions such as eating disorders, irritable bowel syndrome (IBS), osteoporosis, high blood pressure, food allergies/intolerances, and more.
+I have experience in working with patients living with health conditions such as eating disorders, irritable bowel syndrome (IBS), osteoporosis, food allergies, and more.

-I am currently living in Hamilton, Ontario and am registered with the College of Dietitians of Ontario and am a member of Dietitians of Canada.
+I am currently living in Hamilton, Ontario where I started my private practice focusing on eating disorders.
+I am registered with the College of Dietitians of Ontario and am a proud member of Dietitians of Canada.
+I am also a group facilitator at Body Brave Canada.
 I am offering weight-inclusive nutrition services through in-person and virtual appointments.
-Topics I specialize in include eating disorders/disordered eating, intuitive eating, and helping people repair their relationship with food and their bodies.

 What is a Dietitian?